Fentanyl Inhalation: The Danger In The Air

-Although a distribution lab does not always contain the chemicals and equipment that makes a production lab so dangerous it does pose its own risks.
+A distribution lab may not have the dangerous chemicals and equipment of a production lab.
+However, it still poses serious risks.
 During the cutting and milling process, fentanyl is released into the air and distributed throughout the building on air currents.
-This aerosolized fentanyl dust may be difficult to see, but it is deadly and is one of the largest exposure risks associated with a distribution lab.
+Aerosolized fentanyl dust is hard to see but deadly.
+It’s also one of the biggest exposure risks in a distribution lab.

 Dust

 Fentanyl dust is extremely fine – along the lines of powdered sugar.
-The amount of fentanyl it takes to cause an overdose varies by person, but is such a minuscule amount that it could not cover a newborns pinky nail.
-Carfentanil, a derivative of fentanyl that is commonly used as an elephant tranquilizer, is 100x more potent and requires an even smaller amount.
+The amount of fentanyl needed for an overdose varies by person.
+However, it’s so tiny it wouldn’t even cover a newborn’s pinky nail.
+Carfentanil, a fentanyl derivative used as an elephant tranquilizer, is 100 times more potent.
+Even smaller amounts can be deadly.

 When fentanyl in a powder form is processed for sale it is generally cut into other opioids to increase their potency or bulked up with inert substances so that it may be packaged or milled.
 Regardless of which method is chosen, many distributors use the same method to produce a homogeneous mix – a kitchen blender.
 The violent blending can raise a fair amount of dust in the process, coating surfaces, carpets, clothing and anything else uncovered in the area.